 - Embrace Digitization – Spending hours rummaging through old record books is no longer a sustainable solution to gathering and categorizing historical sales data.
 The use of digital technology to capture sales data provides you with a solution that can process large data sets with ease.
 Digital solutions make long-term demand forecasting possible and provide the option to develop forecasts for specific seasons.

-A Demand Forecast Champion must exist – Although intelligent supply chain planning software can help meet demand forecasting needs, it is still a tool that needs the right team to interpret and implement the plans.
-There may be a single champion or a small team of champions chosen to lead process improvement and negotiate with the diverse teams across the organization that are using the data from the software.
+- Appoint a Demand Forecast Champion – Although intelligent supply chain planning software can help meet demand forecasting needs, it is still a tool that needs the right team to interpret and implement the plans.
+There may be a single champion or a small team of champions chosen to lead process improvement and negotiate with the diverse teams across the organization that use the data from the software.

 Supply Chain Planning Software and Optimizing Demand Management

-A supply chain planning software is a solution that meets 4 out of the 5 tips shared above for optimizing your demand forecasting and management processes.
+Supply chain planning software is a solution that meets four out of the five tips shared above for optimizing your demand forecasting and management processes.
 Supply chain planning software provides food and beverage manufacturers the ability to lead a digital transformation.

 Industry-grade software provides benchmark statistics you can take advantage of to forecast customer demand.
 The stated feature, scalable storage spaces, and supportive applications for advanced planning are some important features that make supply chain planning software a versatile solution for manufacturers looking to optimize demand management.
 Other benefits of integrating supply chain planning software in manufacturing operations in the food and beverage industry include: